 Behind the scenes – Pioneering triumphs and technical difficulties

 These challenges, though frustrating at the time, paved the way for innovative solutions that eventually refined the platform into the sleek efficient tool that we use today.
+Google's never die spirit proved it's mettle in the end.
 Technical documentation from that period, though scarce, hints at the meticulous care and creativity that went into addressing these issues.
+The result had to inculcate art, science and vivid imaginations.
 It is said that the engineers would often take a moment to admire a picture of Jennifer Lopez as an unintentional reminder of the beauty and precision they hoped to achieve in their own work.
+They owed it to that dress.

 Lawsuits, scandals and the ‘View Image’ apocalypse – The dark side of seeing stuff